The 50 Day Moving Average Trading Strategy Guide

 Well, you want to see buying pressure stepping to “confirm” the market is ready to move higher.

 And this can be in the form of reversal candlestick patterns like Hammer, Bullish Engulfing, etc.

 Here’s what I mean…

-There are times you don’t get any reversal candlestick patterns and the price continues to move higher.
+There are times on this 50 ema strategy that you don’t get any reversal candlestick patterns and the price continues to move higher.

 That’s where the next technique comes into play…

 #2 Trendline break

 When the price does a retracement towards the 50 day moving average, you can draw a “mini trendline” pointing towards it.

 Then your entry trigger occurs when the price breaks out of the “mini trendline”.

 Here’s an example: